sahilrajput03/sahilrajput03/articles/faqs.md

 **Q. Is degree/job important to earn money?**

 👉🏻 No. You can earn money without degree and without job but you do need proof of work to show to people to build transparency (trust) and attract customers into buying your product.

+**Q. What is scalability issue in softwares?**

+👉🏻 There are two types of scalability issues i.e., compute scalability and codability scalability.
+1. Compute Scalability issue means ability to run software for more people
+2. Codability scalability (Manageability): Ability to write more code in manageable way in future.